 Bond counsel for a history-making mixed-use development in Boston

 Chris was part of the firm’s team that helped make the complex, high-profile Parcel 1B project a reality.
 Now known as The Beverly, it’s heralded as Boston’s first 100 percent affordable and workforce housing development to be built in more than 25 years.
-Acting as bond counsel, the team focused on the project’s housing component, as well as the financings for the parking, retail, hotel and other parts of the $230 million development, slated for completion in early 2018.
+Acting as bond counsel, the team focused on the project’s housing component, as well as the financings for the parking, retail, hotel and other parts of the $230 million development, slated for completion in 2018.

 Bond financing for affordable housing under a tight deadline